 Ptosis is the medical term for drooping of the upper eyelids.
 Functionally, this problem can partially or completely obstruct the pupil, causing a reduction in the field of vision.
 Patients with ptosis often have difficulty keeping their eyelids open and will often arch their eyebrows to raise the drooping eyelids.
 Children with ptosis may develop amblyopia (“lazy eye”) or developmental delay from limitation of their vision.

 - Recreate a lost or blurred eyelid crease

-The ptosis procedure can help correct these functional changes as well as improve a tired or aged appearance.
-Dr Shifrin will discuss your specific aging features and what can be done to reverse the changes.
-If you would like to learn more about the Functional Ptosis procedure, click here to request a consultation with Dr Shifrin today.
-Alternatively you can call our office at (312) 590-3572 to schedule your appointment.
+The eyelid ptosis procedure can help correct these functional changes as well as improve a tired or aged appearance.
+Dr. Sheila Shifrin will discuss your specific aging features and what can be done to reverse the changes.
+She performs functional eyelid ptosis surgery in both adults and children to correct this problem.
+During your visit, she will diagnose the cause of the ptosis and discuss a personalized surgical plan for correction.